RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 First run
 *********

-Downloading bitstream and compiling the code is described in the previous lessons.
+Downloading Bitstream and compiling the code is described in the previous lessons.

 If you have followed the steps this far - congratulations, you have just made a simple version of a pong game.
 To run it connect to your RedPitaya with a browser and launch your new application.